riddhi010/riddhi010/README.md

-Hi!
-I'm Riddhi Shah, a Computer Science undergraduate (Batch of 2026) with a passion for building clean, efficient, and user-centric software solutions.
+👋 Hi there!
+I'm **Riddhi Shah**, a Computer Science undergraduate (Batch of 2026) with a passion for building clean, efficient, and user-centric software solutions.

 Over the last few years, I've developed a strong foundation in full stack web development, data structures & algorithms, and modern development practices.
 I love turning ideas into real-world applications — from concept and design to deployment.